six-two/mkdocs-placeholder-plugin/docs/advanced-usage.md

 ### allow_nested

 When set to `true` this allows placeholder substitution in the value of this placeholder.
-By default this is enabled for all placeholders, where users can not choose arbitrary values (checkboxes, dropdown menus, and readonly text fields).
+By default, this is enabled for all placeholders, where users can not choose arbitrary values (checkboxes, dropdown menus, and read-only text fields).

 ### default / default-function